-NORML will keep lobbying for further reforms, including over-the-counter access to more affordable products.
+NORML supports further reform for medicinal cannabis, including over-the-counter access to more affordable products.
 NORML has adopted a Four-Point Model for Patient-Focused Medicinal Cannabis Law Reform:

 - allow botanical cannabis as well as pharmaceutical preparations;